In Good Company: A Community Gathering for People of Color Working in End-of-Life

 PAUSE x CAAM (California African American Art Museum)

-Join PAUSE and other folks from our LA deathcare community for a private tour of CAAM ~ focused on exploring the connections between art, justice, grief, and death.
-During this engagement, attendees will:
+PAUSE and other folks from our LA deathcare community attended a private tour of CAAM ~ focused on exploring the connections between art, justice, grief, and death.
+During this engagement, attendees: